freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/assignment-with-a-returned-val.md

 Calling the `sum` function with the arguments of `5` and `12` produces a return value of `17`.
 This return value is assigned to the `ourSum` variable.

-# --instructions--

-Call the `processArg` function with an argument of `7` and assign its return value to the variable `processed`.

 <h2>Hinglish</h2>